mstszk/vue-revealjs/README.md

 A simple usage example of reveal.js with vue-cli.

 By default, the color palette is set according to [Nord](https://www.nordtheme.com/).

-And the design is created with reference to [Metropolis](https://github.com/matze/mtheme).
+The design is created with reference to [Metropolis](https://github.com/matze/mtheme).

 ## Project setup
 ```